How Much Do Tradesmen Cost in 2025?

 Plasterer Hourly Rate

-The average hourly wage in the UK for plasterers is usually around £15 per hour to re-plaster a whole room.
+The average hourly rate in the UK to cover plastering prices is usually around £15 per hour to re-plaster a whole room.
 If you only need one or two walls plastering, they may only charge £15 an hour, while a large room that needs plastering can cost up to £25 per hour.

 plaster on a trowel